process-analytics/bpmn-layout-generators/java/README.md

 ## Requirements

-> JDK 8 (may work with higher versions, but this is not tested)
+> JDK 8 or JDK 11
->

 ## Build

-The project bundle a Maven Wrapper, so just run
+The project bundles a Maven Wrapper, so just run
 ``` bash
 ./mvnw package
 ```